angus-ai/angus-doc/services/texttospeech/texttospeech.rst

     }

 * ``status``: the http status code of the request.
 * ``sound`` : contains the synthesized sound file (.wav) as a compressed (zlib), base64 string.
-See the code sample below for an example of how to decode it in Python.
+Please refer to the code sample below of how to decode it in Python.

 Code Sample